-Florida Sales Tax exemption for video/film production companies.
+Florida Sales Tax exemption for video/film production companies

 There is a taboo or a common misconception among film and production people that getting a sales tax exemption, is a privilege only attainable by 501 c3 non-profits or charities.
 That is simply not the case, below I will explain how as a video production company, a Florida sales tax exemption is easy to get.
 Its simple and you really just have to jump through a few hoops & fill out the correct paper work.
 In fact we have one, and it took us only 24 hours to get the certificate.
+Here is the form to apply.

 Most video production companies may be eligible for an exemption from sales and use tax on the purchase or lease of certain items used exclusively as an integral part of the production activities in Florida.
 Chroma House has the 12-month exemption for Florida film production companies but there is also a 90-day exemption.
 The process is easy and in this article I am going to take you through the steps and explain, in detail, the process for video production folks here in South Florida.